gokul-afk/siteflow-ensemble-engine/README.md

 ## Overview

-SiteFlow Ensemble Engine is a polyglot forecasting system for construction sites, designed to showcase senior-level architecture and ensemble modeling.
-Built for Sitemate’s “Jack of all trades” requirement, it demonstrates how to combine Node.js, Go, and Python for scalable, maintainable, and extensible solutions.
+SiteFlow Ensemble Engine is a polyglot forecasting system for construction sites, designed to showcase senior-level architecture and ensemble modeling.Demonstrates how to combine Node.js, Go, and Python for scalable, maintainable, and extensible solutions.

 ## Features